arcus/arcus_skill_series_sql/sql_joins/sql_joins_speaker_notes.md

 <h3><strong><u>CLICK</u></strong></h3>

+You can also have more than one condition to match on-- in this case, perhaps we want not only to match the student IDs between the two tables, but also the semester.

 When the conditions in your join criteria evaluate as TRUE for a row then a join will be performed for those rows, and when the join criteria are evaluated as FALSE, no join for those rows will take place.
 Often, the relationship is equality, such as in the examples above -- you're looking for a perfect match between your two tables (though this is not always the case, as we'll see later).

 <h3><strong><u>CLICK</u></strong></h3>